onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

 Simple calculations can be setup calling the Onetep calculator without any parameters, in this case ONETEP's default parameters will be used.
 For more complex cases using the :code:`keywords` parameters is necessary.
-The :code:`'keywords'` parameters is a dictionary, in which each of the keys is a string that should be a ONETEP keyword, and the corresponding value is what you want to set that keyword to in the input.
+The :code:`keywords` parameters is a dictionary, in which each of the keys is a string that should be a ONETEP keyword, and the corresponding value is what you want to set that keyword to in the input.

 .. code-block:: python